Klik sini untuk versi BM.

 However, this will depend entirely on the developer, on whether they are able to apply for a Residential Title for the homes above the shops.

 If the developer does not manage to change the Land Title to Residential title for the homes, the homes will not enjoy HDA protection.

-Retail units and shops are quite similar but have a distinctive difference.
+Retail units and shop lots are quite similar but have a distinctive difference.

-- Retail units are located within shopping malls
+- Retail lots are located within shopping malls

 - Shop lots are located in a commercial area